nitishkrchandra/nitishkrchandra.github.io/index.md

 <div style="text-align: justify;">

 Welcome!
-I am a Ph.D. student in Information Science at the University of Pittsburgh, fortunate to be advised by Dr. Kaushik P. Seshadreeshan.
-My work primarily focuses on **distributed quantum computing**, **quantum networking**, **quantum error correction** and **quantum combinatorial optimization**.
+I am a Ph.D. student in Information Science at the University of Pittsburgh, fortunate to be advised by Dr. Kaushik P. Seshadreesan.
+My research is dedicated to addressing the challenges in realizing large scale fault tolerant quantum computers and networks.

+My work primarily focuses on **distributed quantum computing**, **quantum networking**, **quantum error correction**, and **quantum combinatorial optimization**.

 </div>